Skip to main content

 Q: My family is local, can I live at home with them?

-A: Students may submit a request for an Residency Exception if they live with a family member (Family includes parent, aunt, uncle, grandparent, or legal guardian) in their primary place of residence within 30 miles from campus (Primary place of residence is defined as a person's permanent home and place of habitation.
+A: Students may submit a request for an Residency Exception if they live with a parent or legal guardian in their primary place of residence within 20 miles from campus (Primary place of residence is defined as a person's permanent home and place of habitation.
 An owned or leased apartment or house which is not occupied does not qualify.)

 Q: Do I have to live on campus if I’m 21 or older?

-A: If a student is 21 or older by the start of fall term, the student can request an exemption.
+A: If a student is 21 or older by the start of fall term, the student can request an exception.

 Q: What happens if I do not submit a housing application?